Marketing communications: amplify your brand.

 Here’s a simple guide to marketing communications.
 What it is, why it matters, and how to do it well — along with some final advice and tips.

-A reminder: the Four As framework
+A reminder: the Four A’s framework

 Every nonprofit and foundation needs tight messaging, strong storytelling, sharp visuals, and cohesive comms to maximize funding and advance social justice.